gbordyugov/batuketa/README.md

 Those steps are needed to build and install the package:

 1. Clone repository and `cd` into it.
-1. Make sure you've got `poetry` tool available in your Python installation, otherwise install it by issuing `pip install poetry`.
+1. Make sure you've got the latest version of the `poetry` tool available in your Python installation, otherwise install it by issuing `pip install --upgrade poetry`.
 1. Install the project as a Python module along with its dependencies by issuing `poetry install` (make sure you're in the directory with the cloned git repository of the project).